Hochopepper/SwordToShield/Character_Creation/Classes/Sorcerer.md

 The latent corruption within your body finally goes critical.
 Your body is corrupted in such a way that further corruption is difficuly.
-You have advantage on saves against being corrupted and your mana cost when casting without mana is halved.
+You have advantage on saves against being corrupted and your mana cost when casting without mana is fourthed.
 You gain 3 beneficial corruptions or bodily features, as your GM allows.

 ## Unfathomable